reichlab/docs.zoltardata/docs/HomePage.md

 From here you can:

 - Click on a project name to go to its [detail page](ProjectDetailPage.md).
 - Create a project if you are signed in.
-(Any logged in user can create projects via the "New" drop down button towards the top.
+(Any logged in user can create projects via the "New" dropdown button towards the top.
 Clicking it allows you to create one either by uploading a [project configuration file](FileFormats.md#project-creation-configuration-json) or creating via a form where you can fill in some basic details.
 See [Creating projects](Projects.md) for details.